ha466/own-chatbot-ai/README.md

 ## Overview

-Iris AI is an open-source AI assistant utilizing the Groq API FOR NLP , speech-to-text (STT) and text-to-speech (TTS) capabilities.
+Iris AI is an open-source AI assistant utilizing the Groq API for NLP , speech-to-text (STT) and text-to-speech (TTS) capabilities.
 Built with a simple PyQt6 UI, Iris AI combines the power of NLTK, spaCy, and Groq API

 ## Features